sagemath/trac_to_gh/Issue 262.md

 # Issue 262: extend point counting on elliptic curves to non-prime finite fields

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/262

 Original creator: was